0cjs/sedoc/git/rebase.md

 and `theirs` is the dev branch, `ORIG_HEAD`.
 (This is the opposite of the meaning during `git merge`.)

+When you're in a conflicted state, you can also use `git checkout --ours .` (take all changes from _upstream_) or `git checkout --theirs .` (take all changes from _devbranch_).
+Note that these must have a path specified, otherwise you will get an error `--ours/--theirs' cannot be used with switching branches`.
+(For more details, see the message from Jeff King in [git checkout --theirs fails][co-theirs-fails].

 The recursive merge strategy also offers `-Xignore-space-change` etc.